Miss Sam and Alexis can be reached in the Children’s Room at 207-892-1908 ext. 4.

 We have 2 Kindle Paperwhite eReaders available to our patrons pre-loaded with a variety of juvenile e-books!

 Backpacks are filled with resources and activities on a variety of topics.
 They can be picked up and returned at the Circulation Desk.

 We put together a list of resources to help you talk to your children about tough topics like death of a loved one, racism, divorce, and more.

-Details of mural by Thomas Merriam (2006) from Children’s Room of Windham Public Library
+Mural by Thomas Merriam (2006) located in the Children’s Room of Windham Public Library